Jerry Garcia and the Lompico Redwoods

 Pioneering Carbon Credits for Conservation

 Like its name suggests, the Lompico Headwaters property boasts the critical headwaters of Lompico Creek which hosts endangered Southern Steelhead and is a source of drinking water for 1,500 local residents.
-Across it’s 425-acres mixed redwood and Douglas-fir forests rise to rare maritime chaparral along the ridge tops with excellent views of the San Lorenzo Valley and neighboring Loch Lomond Reservoir.
+Across it’s 425-acres mixed redwood and Douglas-fir forests rise to rare maritime chaparral along the ridge tops with excellent views of the San Lorenzo Valley and neighboring Loch Lomond Reservoir in the protected Loch Lomond Recreation Area.
 Lompico headwater’s forest and creek are home to many animals including California red-legged frog, Western pond turtle, Townsend’s western big-eared bat, mountain lions, grey squirrels, coyotes, and bobcats.
 Species of special concern have been seen soaring above the forest like the Cooper’s hawk, sharp-shinned hawk, red-tailed hawk, red-shouldered hawk, screech owl, great horned owl, northern pygmy owl, and northern saw-whet owl.
 Rare plant species such as Bonny Doon manzanita, Santa Cruz wallflower, Ben Lomond spineflower, and slender silver moss have also been documented near Lompico Headwaters.
 But 60% of the privately-owned biodiverse forest’s redwood and Douglas fir trees were going to be cut down.